amiyaranjansahoo/ShellScripting/loop/README.md

 ![image](https://github.com/amiyaranjansahoo/ShellScripting/assets/24844782/da2aac0e-50a2-44a7-a659-3ebd809df6bb)

-4. The given code block will be repeatedly executed until the given command returns an exit status that is non-zero
+4. The given code block will be repeatedly executed until the given command returns an exit status that is non-zero.

+**break and continue**